Hyderabad police COVID-19 facial recognition legality

-Telangana state, India, is to face court action for the illegal use of facial recognition by its police forces.
+Telangana state, India, faces court action for the allegedly illegal use of facial recognition by its police forces.

-The action is being taken by social activist SQ Masood, who alleges Hyderabad City Police had forced him to remove his mask while he was returning home from work during the COVID-19 pandemic so that they could take his photograph and verify his identity.
+The action is being taken by social activist SQ Masood, who alleges Hyderabad City Police had forced him to remove his mask while he was returning home from work during the COVID-19 in May 2021 pandemic so that they could take his photograph and verify his identity.

-Telangana state has amongst the highest density of CCTV cameras in the world, and boasts the most known government facial recognition projects in India.
+Telangana state is said to have amongst the highest density of CCTV cameras in the world, and boasts the most known government facial recognition projects in India.
 Amnesty International has accused Hyderabad of becoming a 'total surveillance city'.

 Operator: Hyderabad City Police